 - Give them a break.
 Post-docs, in particular, are over-worked and under-appreciated.
 If your product can make their day easier, let them know.

 - Remember who’s in charge.
 Research staff still need to run some purchases by their boss.
 Help them make the sale for you with concise, bulleted feature lists and comparison charts.

 Many writing formats can work for you if executed correctly.
-The Med Writers has a comprehensive post that walks you through them all, but here we’ll focus on tweaking some of the most important to your advantage for your biotechnology marketing strategies.
+The Med Writers has a comprehensive guide on different types of medical writing and their purposes.
+Here we’ll focus on tweaking some of the most important to your advantage for your biotechnology marketing strategies.